ladih/Neural-Networks-from-Scratch/Perceptron/README.md

 # Perceptron

-Implementation of a perceptron in Python
+Implementation of a perceptron in Python.

 ![Development of boundaries](Example.png)